kingkong0905/jira-app-flutter/README.md

 # Jira Management – Flutter App

-A Flutter app for managing Jira boards and viewing tickets, with **the same business logic** as the [React Native Jira app](https://github.com/kingkong0905/jira-app).
+A Flutter app for managing Jira boards and viewing tickets.

 ## Features